OMIndependent/quswan/src/transcripts/index.md

 This is the main page for the transcripts of interviews and speeches from people that I consider to be important voices.
 It's also a good resource base for anyone doing research to look into.

 Note that most of these links are not ready yet.
-I'll try and get them up soon.
+I'll try and get them up if I'm not too busy.

 ---